suikan4github/kaiten-yaki/README.md

 Ubuntu has several variants ( flavors ).
 While I have tested only MATE flavor, other flavors may work correctly as far as it uses Ubiquity installer.

 # Acknowledgments
-These scripts are based on the script shared on [myn's diary](https://myn.hatenablog.jp/entry/install-ubuntu-focal-with-lvm-on-luks).
+These scripts are based on the script by [myn's diary](https://myn.hatenablog.jp/entry/install-ubuntu-focal-with-lvm-on-luks).
 That page contains rich information, hint, and techniques around the encrypted volume and Ubiquity installer.

 Also, the following documents were very important to study how Void Linux installation works.
 - [Full Disk Encryption](https://docs.voidlinux.org/installation/guides/fde.html) in the Void Handbook.